Croatia’s Independence Day (Dan Neovisnosti)

 The Croatian Parliament also emphasized the following:

-Independence Day in Croatia is a state holiday, along with Statehood Day.
+Independence Day in Croatia is a memorial holiday and not a public holiday.
 City leaders mark the memory of this day by placing candles and flowers on city memorials and memorable statues of people who defended Croatia in the Croatian War of Independence.

 Interested in other Croatian holidays?